smahfuz/smahfuz/README.md

 Mobile Development: Built Android apps with Java (personal projects), focusing on UI/UX and API integration.

-On-Site Experience: 1+ year of hands-on experience in .NET development using Bootstrap, AJAX, and modern web stacks.

 🌱 My Learning & Interests